haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2024/index.md

 PDB structure to submit -> Browse and select from the cryo-EM directory *PolIII-core-C82-C34-wHTH3-chimera-fitted-CGref.pdb*
 </a>
 <a class="prompt prompt-info">
-Do you want to coarse-grain your molecule? -> turn on
+Do you want to coarse-grain your molecule? -> turn on   (this turns it on for all molecules)
 </a>
 <a class="prompt prompt-info">
 Fix molecule at its original position during it0? -> turn on